mozilla/community-portal/README.md

 ### Settings

 Require various plugin settings and also to check the code about what is doing.
 The first step is required that you user accept the T&C or you cannot create events.

+### Sample data

+This is a MySQL dump with credential as admin/password with admin rights [community.tar.gz](https://github.com/mozilla/community-portal/files/6880193/community.tar.gz).